 What guidance will I get along with my Food Sensitivity results?

 EverlyWell will provide tailored suggestions about what to do next.
-While reactivity does not always equate with symptoms, it can help prioritize the elimination of certain foods.
+While reactivity does not always equate with symptoms, it can help prioritize the foods selected for a trial elimination diet.
 Once you have your IgG test results, you can try an elimination diet of your choosing until you achieve the right balance of minimizing your symptoms while maintaining a lifestyle that you enjoy.

 You may choose to not stop eating certain foods, but knowing your reactivity might lead to adjustments in how much or frequently you eat them.